Blaze and toxic smoke follow oil pipeline leak in Iran, but 'worst is yet to come'

-Category: World Hits: 0On December 13 an oil leak from a pipeline in southwestern Iran ignited, sending columns of toxic black smoke hundreds of metres into the air.
+Category: World Hits: 2On December 13 an oil leak from a pipeline in southwestern Iran ignited, sending columns of toxic black smoke hundreds of metres into the air.
 The pipeline is located on the edge of Sarkhun, a small village in Chaharmahal and Bakhtiari Province.
 Our Observers in the village have lived with the risk for years, knowing they’re next to a 40-year-old pipeline that could ignite at any moment.

 Read more https://observers.france24.com/en/middle-east/20201218-blaze-and-toxic-smoke-follow-oil-pipeline-leak-in-iran-but-worst-is-yet-to-come